China TV cop says no to family conflict, historical hijinks

 In 2002, Beijing pulled the plug on the Taiwan-made soap opera “Meteor Garden”, fearing that the decadent lifestyle portrayed by boy band “F4” would corrupt young Chinese minds.
 China described the series as “electronic heroin”.

-Aside from the usual restrictions on sensitive topics like human rights or excessive violence, previous guidelines have also demanded television stations broadcast “healthier” content such as programs on public safety and housework.
+Aside from the usual restrictions on sensitive topics like human rights or excessive violence, previous guidelines have also demanded television stations broadcast “healthier” content such as programmes on public safety and housework.

 China’s bustling Internet scene has not been spared either.